-- Use a small bore gauge or a micrometer to measure the inside diameter [A] of the valve guide [B] at three places down the length of the guide. - ★ If the measurement is more than the service limit, replace the cylinder head with a new one.
+- Use a small bore gauge or a micrometer to measure the inside diameter [A] of the valve guide [B] a three places down the length of the guide. - ★ If the measurement is more than the service limit, replace the cylinder head with a new one.

-Valve Guide Inside Diameter
+Valve Guide Inside Diameter Service Limit: Intake, Exhaust

-Service Limit: